Consultation status: closed 14 October 2021

 We have received a request from the police to address the issue of vehicles parking on the grass berm on Parliament Street.
 We are proposing the installation of ‘No Stopping Off Roadway’ controls to prevent vehicles from parking on the berm.

 - Install ‘No Stopping Off Roadway’ signs to prevent people from illegally parking on the grass berm next to the road.

 Auckland Transport would like to work with you to deliver safer roads in your neighbourhood.
 These changes aim to address the issue of parked cars on the berm posing a safety issue for pedestrians due to vehicles driving on the footpath.
 The new signs will prevent berm parking by making it clear to drivers that parking on the berms is prohibited.
 These changes will increase driver and pedestrian safety.

 What happens next

 - We’ll consider all the feedback we receive, and then decide the best way to move forward.

 - We’ll post the outcome of this proposal and a summary of community feedback on this webpage.

 - We can email you the proposal outcome as soon as it’s ready – just select that option when you fill in the survey.

 Auckland Transport cares for your safety.
 We want to make our roads safe for everyone, people walking and cycling, especially for our kids and senior citizens and people driving.
-Projects like this one around the intersection of Carlton Street, Frederick Street and Lilac Grove are another step towards our goal of achieving no deaths or serious injuries on our roads.
+Projects like this one around Parliament Street are another step towards our goal of achieving no deaths or serious injuries on our roads.
 We are guided by the Vision Zero approach to transport safety, which prioritises human safety over other measures (like minor time saving).